 Kim HarrisonArt therapy psychotherapist

-I work online due to Covid19.
-Work days are usually Tues, Thurs, Fri but other days are available - contact me by email.
-Concessions for students/people on benefits.
-I offer standard or nature-based Art Therapy for adults, families and couples.
+I work online or outdoors.
+Discounts for students/people on benefits.
+I offer standard or nature-based Art Therapy for adults.
 Optional addition of nature-based mindfulness.

 Explore your innate creativity.
 No artistic skill or experience necessary.
 Use art-making to express and process emotions.
 Build a natural mindfulness toolkit to aid wellbeing and enhance future resilience.
 No need to be outdoors at the time of your online session.